GUT STASIS in Rabbits

 In most cases, it would appear that GI stasis/ileus develops slowly, usually several days before you suspect there is a problem.
 Still, if diagnosed early enough, the condition is often treatable.
 Bloat, however, happens suddenly and without warning, and the prognosis for survival is poor, although bloat can even develop as a complication of GI stasis (1).
 Ingestion of hair (fur ball) was initially thought to be a cause, but it has now been found that fur has gathered due to initial problems with gut motility and is not the causative factor (2).

-Having said that, if a rabbit has had gut stasis issues before, it makes sense to groom out any excess fur if the rabbit is having an extremely heavy moult, as consuming excessive amounts of fur either from the rabbit itself or from a partner will not be helpful in such individuals and may be the tipping point for the development of another episode of stasis in addition to the problem predisposing the rabbit to this condition in the first place.
+Having said that, if a rabbit has had gut stasis issues before, it makes sense to groom out any excess fur if the rabbit is having an extremely heavy moult.
+Consuming excessive amounts of fur, either from the rabbit itself or from a partner, will not be helpful in such individuals and may be the tipping point for the development of another episode of stasis in addition to the problem predisposing the rabbit to this condition in the first place.

 The photo below shows a young rabbit 15 weeks old that showed typical symptoms of bloat – he sadly died 8 hours later despite intensive treatment.